nh3/emptydrops/README.md

 # emptydrops
-Python implementation of emptydrops in CellRanger v3.0.2
+Python implementation of emptydrops-like cell calling as in CellRanger v3.0.2

 ## Disclaimer:
 All code originally comes from https://github.com/10XGenomics/cellranger with